dotnet/csharplang/proposals/init.md

 }
 ```

-An `interface` declaration can also participate in `init` style initalization
+An `interface` declaration can also participate in `init` style initialization
 via the following pattern:

 ```cs